Heralded Linear Optical Generation of Dicke States: Heralded generation of Dicke states from Dicke graphs

 with amplitude

 The factor $\beta^{n-k}\alpha^k$ attains its maximum value when

 Including the feed-forward factor $2^{\,n} n (k+1)$, the total success probability becomes

-The success probabilities for $k=2,3,4$ and $n$ up to 10 are illustrated in Fig.~\ref{fig:psuc_scaling} on a logarithmic scale.
-For $(n,k) = (4,2)$, the success probability is about $3.4\times 10^{-6}$ which is compatible with current photonic technologies The generation rates can be enhanced using temporal or spatial multiplexing of photon sources, parallelized detection, and fast feed-forward switching ~\cite{meyer2020single,bustard2024toward}.
+For $(n,k)=(4,2)$ and (5,2), the success probabilities are approximately $3.4\times 10^{-6}$ and $~1.3\times 10^{-7}$, respectively.
+These values exceed typical dark-count probabilities per detection window (of order $10^{-9}$) for modern superconducting nanowire single-photon detectors operating with Hz-level dark count rates and nanosecond timing resolution.
+While the success probability decreases rapidly with increasing system size, these results indicate that proof-of-principle demonstrations of the scheme are feasible for moderate system sizes with current photonic technology.
+The generation rate may be further enhanced through temporal or spatial multiplexing of photon sources, parallelized detection, and fast feed-forward switching~\cite{meyer2020single,bustard2024toward}, which have been widely explored in photonic quantum information processing.
 These techniques make the scheme experimentally feasible within photonic quantum technologies.

+Finally, we comment on the effect of optical loss in the proposed scheme.
+In realistic photonic implementations, losses may occur in both system and ancillary modes due to imperfect optical components and detector inefficiencies.
+In a heralded protocol such as ours, photon loss primarily reduces the overall success probability and heralding rate, since loss events lead to failure of the required detection pattern.
+Crucially, because successful generation is conditioned on specific heralding outcomes, optical loss does not introduce false-positive events but instead decreases the rate of valid state preparation.
+A detailed quantitative analysis of loss effects, including mode-dependent transmission and detector inefficiencies, is left for future work.